Scaling & Root Planing in Chicago, Evanston & Skokie

 Scaling And Root Planing Treatment Details

-Deep cleaning, or scaling and root planing is normally performed by your dentist or dental hygienist in a couple of visits.
+Deep cleaning, or scaling and root planing is normally performed by your dentist or dental hygienist in a couple of visits to our Chicago, IL dentist.
 The exact number of visits however depends on your dentist and the amount of tarter build up.
 Often your dentist will choose to administer local anesthetic to make the procedure virtually painless.
 The goal of the procedure is to eliminate the infection by removing the bacteria containing plaque and tarter that has attached to your teeth and their roots under the gum.

 The deep cleaning is either done manually or with an ultra-sonic instrument called a cavitron, or sometimes a combination of the two.
 Both techniques loosen and remove plaque and tarter build up.